george-shammar/Insignia/README.md

 As an owner of a mercenary unit, you can attack a city to earn the balance of the city's treasury or rent out your army to another city for a fee paid upfront and not dependent on the outcome of the renter's war.

+#### Fighting Pits
+The fighting pit involves one-on-one combat in an arena of cheering crowds and real-world viewers.
+A fighting season takes a maximum of 7 days or less (depending on the number of participants).
+Each arena holds between 2, 4, and 8 fighters in each pool.
+One fighter emerges as the winner from each pool and faces the winner from another pool in the tournament until we have one final winner.

+Peering is done randomly and the reward mechanism also utilizes a no-loss mechanism.
+To fight in the tournament, the following steps need to be taken:

+- Mint a fighter (unique NFT) to play.
+If you missed out during the initial minting, you may trade in the Marketplace.
+Insignia also provides the opportunity to rent a fighter from NFT owners who choose not to participate in a fighting season.
+- Deposit Insignia Tokens to enter the tournament.
+These tokens are withdrawable no matter the outcome of the tournament, win or lose.
+Hence, the no-loss mechanism.

 ## Developer